jaredLunde/render-props/packages/will-change/README.md

 # WillChange
-A state container which provides a simple interface for applying CSS `will-change` styles to its child components when given events fire.
+A state container which provides an interface for applying CSS `will-change` styles to its child components when given events fire.
 This is incredibly useful because browsers recommend that you use this CSS property sparingly, as it's a GPU-hog.
 You should really only be applying it *directly before* the event